 ## Conclusion

-PR review is the modern evolution of code review that started with Fagan Inspection in the 1970s and has become a standard quality management activity in software development since GitHub introduced Pull Requests in 2008.
-For effective PR reviews, it is important to clearly distinguish feedback levels such as blocking, suggestion, nit, question, and praise, provide specific and actionable feedback, and separate criticism of code from respect for the author.
-A healthy review culture is a core activity that goes beyond simply finding bugs to leverage team collective intelligence, share knowledge, and improve overall code quality and team capabilities.
-Building a culture of giving and receiving constructive feedback based on psychological safety is an essential element of successful software development.
+PR review is the modern evolution of code review, which began with Fagan Inspection in the 1970s and became a standard quality management practice in software development after GitHub introduced Pull Requests in 2008.
+For effective PR reviews, it is important to clearly distinguish feedback levels such as blocking, suggestion, nit, question, and praise, provide specific and actionable feedback, and critique the code while respecting the author.
+A healthy review culture goes beyond simply finding bugs.
+It helps teams use collective intelligence, share knowledge, and improve overall code quality and team capability.
+Building a culture of giving and receiving constructive feedback with psychological safety is an essential part of successful software development.